codearachnid/woocommerce-save-for-later/README.md

 * Add actions and filters to the designated locations.
 * write cron to remove all wishlist with author id 0 and cookie expiry = current time - wishlist creation time
 * Build front end views to list the wishlist as well as to display appropriate messages.
-* Clean ups and finalization before final push
+* Clean ups and finalization before final v1.0 push
+* Add Sharing options into wishlist banner